mastodon/blog/content/posts/2018-11-19_Top-5-reasons-to-migrate-to-Mastodon/index.md

 ---
-title: Top 5 reasons to migrate to Mastodon
+title: 5 reasons to migrate to Mastodon as an artist
-draft: true
+draft: false
 author: gargron
 tags:
 - tumblr